Ceebs93/THDM_T3PS_scanner/docs/setup.md

 	- b) You can also opt to manually install these packages one-by-one.
 In this case please refer to the documentation of the packages.

+4. **Installation complete.
+Start using the scanner.**

+	At this point hopefully you have a working setup.
+For instructions on how to submit jobs please refer to [usage.md](./usage.md).

 ------------------------------------------------------------